mtchavez/bk-tree-erl/README.md

 % returns []
 ```

-Increasing the depth will give you more terms that are close to your root node.
+Increasing the depth will give you more terms that are close to your search term.

 ```erlang
 tree:search("deli", T4, 4).